Oleg Tinkov: Tinkoff team

 In December 2013 Tinkov, through the management company Tinkoff Sport A/C bought a team from the former cyclist Bjarne Riis.
 Tinkoff Credit Systems sponsored this team from 2012 on.

-Tinkoff and Katyusha were the only Russian teams performing at the UCI World Tour races.
+Tinkoff and Katusha were the only Russian teams performing at the UCI World Tour races.

 Tinkov takes part in training alongside the team's athletes and travels to competitions.
 In honor of Contador's victory in the 2015 Giro d'Italia he painted his hair pink.

 Tinkov has repeatedly criticized the bureaucratization of professional cycling and its "outdated" sponsorship model.
 He became one of the shareholders of the project Velon – World Tour Team initiative for the development of professional cycling, organizing more spectacular events, protecting the interests of sponsors and team owners.
 Tinkoff also stands for Grand Tour schedule, which will enable the strongest riders to perform at each of them during the season.
 In 2014, he offered the captain Tinkoff-Saxo Alberto Contador and his rivals Chris Froome, who rode for Sky Procycling and Vincenzo Nibali of the Astana Pro Team 1 million euros each for performing in all three of the world's major stage races.